 A meditative sculpture woven with crystals and plants, that emits a composition of five combinations of binaural tones in an unconventional manner, sans headphones.
 The sculpture is activated when one sits in the converted gaming chair.
 The purring frequencies pump through deep bass speakers built into the chair urging a state of calming repetition.
 As they resonate through the body, participants experience the tones viscerally as well as audibly.
 Unlike the disruptive nature of gunshots, missiles and bombs found in many of today's action packed videogames, Acension Throne serves as a mediator of tranquility and deep relaxation.
 2013

-How to DJ like an Astronaut: A Dance of Samples and Species
+How to DJ like an Astronaut: A Collection of Live Samples

 Live Performance and Interactive Installation

 Djing using a handcrafted instrument, gold record and collected Earthen objects, live analog sounds were transferred and digitized via Ableton into one set of speakers.
 A third speaker emitted live audio created by the audience as they walked through and touched the stairwell igniting sensors that bellowed sounds of the planets and the stars.
 Together this sonic landscape created a live mix evoking the ear tickling mysteries of Musica universalis.
 2018